 After about a mile of this, there is signage pointing toward the summit of this trail, Icehouse Saddle.
 The last section is also rising switchbacks and the ecology changes to manzanita stands and open pockets of forest floor.
 This will take you up to the Saddle, which then splits into a network of other trails out into the Cucamonga Wilderness.
 This is a great place to stop and enjoy the cool breezes and lovely scenery before the final ascent of 0.9 miles.

 as it gradually climbs the ridge toward the summit of Timber Mountain.
-After 0.7 miles, look for the right-hand turn onto the Timber Mountain Summit Spur
+After 0.7 miles, look for the right-hand turn onto the Timber Mtn.
+Trail #7W06B

 .
-This short spur will climb steeply up to the top of Timber Mountain, marking the turnaround point for this run with beautiful views at an elevation of 8,827'.
+This short spur will climb steeply up to the top of Timber Mountain, marking the turnaround point for this run with beautiful views at an elevation of 8,827 feet.

 Flora & Fauna

-A lovely array of ecological zones, from century plant/agave varietals on the lower elevation slopes to birch and other riparian trees along the stream bed.
+A lovely array of ecological zones, from yucca varietals on the lower elevation slopes to alder and other riparian trees along the stream bed.
 Higher elevations have fantastic, humongous pine and firs, which are really remarkable.

 Massive stands of manzanita shrubs in the last rise to the saddle bloom in early April and numerous other wildflowers continue through the late spring/early summer.